dzakimuhammad/simple-delta-neutral-bot/README.md

 The bot will:
 1. Initialize connections to both exchanges
 2. Fetch asset information and precision settings
-3. Begin executing trading cycles at the configured interval
+3. Begin executing market making cycles at the configured interval
 4. Run for the specified maximum time (default 30 minutes)
 5. Close all positions and exit gracefully